htool/signalk-bandg-performance-plugin/README.md

 In case of multiple sources for a path you can specify the source per path.

+To change the display name of User 1-32 and Remote 0-9 see [the rename plugin](https://www.npmjs.com/package/signalk-bandg-user-remote-rename).

 Currently supported values:

  |B&G's data source name          | SignalK's map                     |